Rush Limbaugh behind a golden EIB microphone saying more in 10 seconds than your average host will say over the course of a career.

 It's unconscionable.

-Because this is a pure unadulterated phony.
+It is dangerous, maddening because this is a pure, unadulterated phony.

 This is an arrogant phony.

-And this again, folks, is the pattern of the left.
+And this, again, folks, is the pattern of the left.

 They cannot abide American success in any way in any theater.